vmware-tanzu/tanzu-cli/test/e2e/README.md

 E2E tests are written to validate all CLI Core functionalities from the end-user perspective.
 They cover all CLI Core commands lifecycle operations.
 Below is the list of CLI Core commands or use cases covered by the E2E tests:

 - CLI lifecycle operations, like build and install the CLI in all possible ways and on all platforms (TODO)
-- CLI Config command lifecycle operations, like init, get, set, unset and server related operations (In-progress)
+- CLI Config command lifecycle operations, like init, get, set, unset and server related operations
-- CLI Plugin command lifecycle operations, like install, upgrade, list, delete and discovery source operations (In-progress)
+- CLI Plugin command lifecycle operations, like install, upgrade, list, delete and discovery source operations
-- CLI Context command lifecycle operations, like create, get, list, delete and use context operations, including target (k8s and TMC) specific use cases (In-progress)
+- CLI Context command lifecycle operations, like create, get, list, delete and use context operations, including target (k8s and TMC) specific use cases
-- Other CLI commands lifecycle operations, like update, version, completion and init (TODO)
+- Other CLI commands lifecycle operations, like update (TODO), version, completion and init

 ### plugin compatibility/coexistence tests